May 03, 2024

 Woman looks intently at laptop.

 Coming to terms with poor financial health can be uncomfortable.
-But for what it’s worth, you are not alone.
+But you are not alone.
 Many people don’t talk openly about their personal financial concerns, but that doesn’t mean they feel financially secure.
-Financial stress is very common.
+It’s not uncommon to experience financial stress.

-And while it’s totally normal to want to ignore it, things don’t usually get better on their own.
-When do they get better?
-When you honestly assess your current money situation.
-Then you can decide where you want to be in the future.
+While it’s normal to want to ignore it, things don’t usually get better on their own.
+That's why it’s important to honestly assess your current money situation.
+Then you can decide on ways to take control of your future.

 “Whatever mistakes or bad circumstances got you to this point are in the past, and the past does not define you.
-Anyone can turn their situation around, even if it seems impossible in the moment.” says Thomas Maluck, an NFEC Certified Financial Education Instructor.
+Anyone can turn their situation around, even if it seems impossible in the moment,” explained Thomas Maluck, an NFEC Certified Financial Education Instructor.

 1. Take control of your finances